-The earliest attempt at promoting visual arts in Jamaica was in 1889, when Miss Long held classes in the library at the Institute of Jamaica, a “certificated” teacher from the South Kensington Art School, London, who was visiting the island.
+The earliest attempt at promoting visual arts was in 1889, when Miss Long held classes in the library at the Institute of Jamaica, a “certificated” teacher from the South Kensington Art School, London, who was visiting the island.
 Miss Long held both day and evening classes, in drawing and painting, for ladies and children.

 By 1942, when the nationalist art movement was in full swing, the Hon.
 Edna Manley, a co-opted member of the Art and Craft Committee, sought and received permission to hold adult classes in Art at the Junior Centre.
 These classes were a resounding success.
 The success of the art activities at the Junior Centre led to the establishment of the Jamaica School of Art and Craft in 1951.